 I grew up outside a small Iowa town, and when I wanted to connect with God, I went to the nearest larger city to go to church.

-I feel small-town people sorry about their abortions would likewise travel to deal with their abortions,
+I feel that small-town people, sorry about their abortions would likewise travel to deal with their abortions,

 away from small-town eyes and ears, from perhaps getting wind of what was going on.